Updated on November 15th, 2022

 On a stand-alone instance of SQL Server, the password takes effect immediately, without restarting SQL Server.
 On a clustered instance, SQL Server might take the SQL Server resource offline, and require a restart.
 (Source – Microsoft)

 Unfortunately, the manual method cannot be applied because the user needs administrator rights to reset and allot a new password.
-To recover the password of SQL server database, you need a third-party tool.
-Recover SQL Database Password tool by SysInfoTools can give you an ability to set a new password to SQL database.
-This gives you access to your SQL server within few seconds, and believe me that it is done within few seconds and your SQL Server Management Studio is back in your access.
+To recover the password of the SQL server database, you need a third-party tool MS SQL Server Password Recovery tool by SysInfoTools can give you the ability to set a new password to the SQL database.
+This gives you access to your SQL server within a few seconds, and believe me that it is done within a few seconds and your SQL Server Management Studio is back in your access.

 Note – I recommended you a commercial ware third-party tool which is not my property.
 Therefore I suggest you to try the demo version of this tool before initiating any purchase.